 2. Work Order Backlog Percentage

 You may find yourself thinking, “when it rains, it pours” when it comes to work order backlog.
 Once one or two work orders hit the backlog list, it seems like they continue to pile up, and team capacity is depleted.
 Work order backlog can occur in organizations for many reasons, such as lean staffing scenarios or the result of scrambling to keep up with work orders in a corrective maintenance environment.
+Backlog can cause major issues in industries such as healthcare and city utilities.

 Tracking the work order backlog KPI is essential for maintenance managers to understand how resources are used, and if they’re effectively allocated.
 For example, if you continually see a long list of top-priority work orders, you may find your team working overtime or running into inventory stockout.